Silverado, California

-Silverado is an unincorporated community in Silverado Canyon, which is located in the Santa Ana Mountains in eastern Orange County, California.
+Silverado is an unincorporated community and census-designated place (CDP) in Silverado Canyon, which is located in the Santa Ana Mountains in eastern Orange County, California.
 Portions of the town sit on a former Mexican land grant Rancho Lomas de Santiago.
 Silverado is located at the boundaries of Cleveland National Forest.
 The site is a California Historical Landmark, and is located near the village site of Puhú.